 Domel is situated in Minimarg Valley.
 Kamro Bal Pass connects this town with Neelam Valley.
 Mountains, a pine forest and a natural lake – the Crystal Lake are highlights of the area.
 The water levels in the lake rise when the mountainous ice melts in summers.

-Swat formerly known as the State of Swat lies in the KPK province.
+Swat valley formerly known as the State of Swat lies in the KPK province.
 Amazing weather, stunning landscape, crystal clear rivers, lush forest, exquisite flora and generous local people makes this region a top tourist attraction.
 The region includes Shangla, Dir, Swat and Buner districts.
 It was the center of Gandhara civilization of Hinayana Buddhists.

-Saidu Shareef is the administrative hub of Swat.
+Saidu Shareef is the administrative hub of Swat valley.
 Famous places to visit in the area are Marghazar village, Shrine of Akhund of Swat, Swat museum, Swat River, Barikot, Butkara Stupa, Amluk Dara Stupa, Shinegardar Stupa, Bazira, Udegram, Fizagat, Malam Jabba, Miandam, Khawazakhela, Bahrain, Madyan, Ultrot, Gabral, Mount Flaksair, Kumrat Valley and Jahanabad Buddha.

 Chitral is a district located along the Chitral River in the Hindu Kush Range of KPK province.
 It shares its border with the Swat Valley, Wakhan Corridor, Gilgit Baltistan and China.
 Chitral is we-known for its distinct culture, traditions, architecture, scenic landscapes, mammoth mountains, stunning meadows, lush valleys and gigantic glaciers.
 Garam Chashma, Mastuj, Mor Khow, Yarkhun, Shishi Koh, Tor Khow, Laspur and Kalash valley are sub-divisions of Chitral.
 Chitral is famously called the “Palace of Fairies”.